The Jain-Monrad criterion for rough paths and applications to random Fourier series and non-Markovian H\"ormander theory: Random Fourier series

-\begin{remark} The above Lemma gives a sharper result than what is obtained by usual Sobolev embeddings.
-Indeed: Recall that an $L^2$ function on the torus with Fourier coefficients $(a_k)$ is in the Sobolev space $H^s$ iff $((1+|k|^s) a_k) \in l^2$.
+\begin{remark} The above lemma gives a sharper result than what is obtained by usual Sobolev embeddings.
+Indeed: recall that an $L^2$ function on the torus with Fourier coefficients $(a_k)$ is in the Sobolev space $H^s$ if and only if \mbox{$((1+\llvert k\rrvert ^s) a_k) \in l^2$}.
 By a standard Sobolev embedding (here in dimension 1), such functions are $(s-1/2)$-H\"older, provided $s>1/2$.
-Hence, a cosine series \eqref{eqn:cos-series} with coefficients $a_k = O\left(k^{-(1+\frac{1}{\rho} )}\right)$ for $k \to \infty$ is $\a$-H\"older for all $\a< 1/\rho$. \end{remark}
+Hence, a cosine series \eqref {eqncos-series} with coefficients $a_k = O (k^{-(1+(1/\rho))} )$ for $k \to\infty$ is $\a$-H\"older for all $\a< 1/\rho$. \end{remark}